-Doctor Joseph Doyle, Professor Margaret Hellard, Doctor Peter Higgs
+Doctor Joseph Doyle, Professor Margaret Hellard, Associate Professor Peter Higgs

 The introduction of direct-acting antiviral treatment for hepatitis C virus has made the elimination of hepatitis C as a public health threat a possibility.
 The population-level benefits of direct-acting antiviral treatment have been widely explored.
 Modelling data suggests that upscaling treatment, particularly among people who inject drugs is cost effective, will reduce the liver disease related burden, prevalence and number of hepatitis C-related deaths.
 However, little is known about the personal or individual-level benefits of undertaking and completing direct-acting antiviral treatment.